BrowserBox/BrowserBox/src/public/torca/rootca-import-guidance.md

 ### BrowserBox HTTPS and Tor: Essential Trust and Installation Guide

+#### Important Update: August 2024

+The below instructions for macOS currently do not work. `mkcert` signed certificates downloaded from `/torca/rootCA.pem` are never recognized by Tor Browser, even after disabling OCSP querying, adding via KeyChain Access or mkcert -install with a custom `$CAROOT` pointing to your remote's downloaded `rootCA.pem`, or even manually importing into the Certificates section in the Tor Browser.

+As a result, the only current reliable method to use TLS with BrowserBox when running as a Tor hidden service is to add an exception to the Tor Browser for the BrowserBox instance.
+Just click through the security prompts Tor Browser will surface when initially connecting to the BrowserBox instance's onion address login link.

+Ideally, a TLS provider such as LetsEncrypt would support certificates for hidden services.
+As of right now, they do not.

 #### Understanding HTTPS with Tor in BrowserBox

 BrowserBox, running as a Tor hidden service, encounters unique challenges with HTTPS.
 Most free certificate authorities, like Let's Encrypt, are reluctant to issue certificates for `.onion` domains due to privacy concerns.
 This leads to limited HTTPS usage for onion services and reliance on self-signed certificates, which though secure, trigger browser warnings.